-All walls should be primed before tiling.
+ALL walls should be primed before tiling.

 Make sure the wall to which you are fixing tiles is able to take the weight of the adhesive and tiles.
-Add 3.5kg/m2 or 6.4lb/yd2 for adhesive and grout weight.
-The weights of the tiles can be found in the brochure and online.

 Painted surfaces are unsuitable for tiles.
 You will need to scrape off all loose paint and rub the whole surface down with coarse sand paper until all the paint is removed.